Ashod/Now-Reading-Redux/README.md

 ## Notes ##

-For the original Now Reading Reloaded readme, please find see readme.txt.
+For the original Now Reading Reloaded readme, please find see readme.old.

 ### Changelog ###